Malaysian ringgit: Post-US dollar currency peg performance (2005–present)

-The ringgit was ranked among the region’s worst-performing currencies through much of 2023 and early 2024, mostly due to widening interest rate differentials between the US and Malaysia.
-But in 2024, the currency saw an overall appreciation of 2.7% against the US dollar.
-It was also one of the few currencies in Asia to appreciate against the US dollar driven by external factors that previously weighed it down, alongside strengthening domestic fundamentals and a resilient domestic expenditure and further improvement in external demand to support growth in 2025.
-This is a 39-month high against the US dollar due to resilient coordinated effort between the government and Bank Negara Malaysia and the country's promising economic prospects.
+The ringgit was ranked among the region's worst-performing currencies through much of 2023 and early 2024, mostly due to widening interest rate differentials between the US and Malaysia.
+But in 2024, the currency saw an overall appreciation of 2.7% against the dollar.
+It was also one of the few currencies in Asia to appreciate against the dollar driven by external factors that previously weighed it down, alongside strengthening domestic fundamentals and a resilient domestic expenditure and further improvement in external demand to support growth in 2025.
+This is a 39-month high against the dollar due to resilient coordinated effort between the government and Bank Negara Malaysia and the country's promising economic prospects.